srps/philoagents-course/README.md

 ## 📖 About This Course

-Welcome to this open-source course; a team-up between Decoding ML and The Neural Maze.
-Get ready to jump, to experiment and maybe even break a few things (in the name of learning, of course).
-Let's build something awesome together!

-**The PhiloAgents Course** contains **6 modules** that will teach you how to build "an AI agent simulation engine" for an interactive game that **impersoates phillosophers from our history**, such as Plato, Aristotel and Turing.
-You'll learn to replace NPC's in the game with AI agents that dynamically interact and adjust based on the player's questions.
+Ever dreamed of building your own AI-powered game?
+Get ready for an exciting journey where we'll combine the thrill of game development with cutting-edge AI technology!

+Welcome to PhiloAgents (a team-up between Decoding ML and The Neural Maze) - where ancient philosophy meets modern AI.
+In this hands-on course, you'll build an AI agent simulation engine that brings historical philosophers to life in an interactive game environment.
+Imagine having deep conversations with Plato, debating ethics with Aristotle, or discussing artificial intelligence with Turing himself!

+**In 6 comprehensive modules**, you'll learn how to:
+- Create AI agents that authentically embody historical philosophers
+- Master building agentic applications
-While building the "agents simulation engines", by the end of this course, you'll be able to architect and implement a production-ready agentic RAG and LLM system from scratch.
+- Architect and implement a production-ready RAG, LLM and LLMOps system from scratch

-### So What Is the PhiloAgents Simulation Engine?
+### 🎮 The PhiloAgents Experience

 ...

 ### What You'll Do:

+Transform static NPCs into dynamic AI personalities that:
-- Build a game character simulation engine, powered by agents, that impersoates phillosophers from our history, such as Plato, Aristotel and Turing.
+- Build a game character simulation engine, powered by AI agents and LLMs, that impersonates philosophers from our history, such as Plato, Aristotle and Turing.
-- Design production-ready agentic RAG applications.
+- Design production-ready agentic RAG systems.
+- Ship the agent as a RESTful API.
 - Apply LLMOps and software engineering best practices.
 - Use industry tools: Groq, MongoDB, Opik, LangGraph, LangChain, FastAPI, Websockets, Docker, etc.